gert-wijns/train-app/single-module/adr/adr-005-always-use-temporal-with-app-clock.md

 ## Title
-Always use temporalwith app clock
+Always use temporal with app clock

 ## Status
 Draft